 - 0.9 milligram vitamin C (2 percent DV)

 These are just some of the top nutrients found in this spice.

 It also contains alliin and allicin, which are both health-promoting sulfur compounds.
 Allicin benefits are especially well-researched in studies.

 Scientists are interested in the potential for these sulfur compounds derived from the spice to prevent and treat chronic and deadly diseases, such as cancer and cardiovascular disease, among other garlic benefits.

-Even black garlic, which is used as good in Asian cuisines and occurs when the bulk is heated over a course of several weeks, has proven to be beneficial for our health.
+Even black garlic, which is used in Asian cuisines and occurs when it is heated over a course of several weeks, has proven to be beneficial for our health.

 You can add raw garlic to recipes that are sautéed, roasted or baked.
 You can also toss some raw garlic into your next homemade salad dressing, marinade, tomato sauce, soup or stew.

 Adding the raw spice to any vegetable, fish or meat dish is sure to intensify the flavor and offer health benefits.
 Of course, cooked garlic benefits are also impressive and offer a more mild flavor when added to meals, like garlic aioli (sautéed garlic with olive oil).